anandamreza/Quiz-Game-CLI-cpp/README.md

 # Quiz-Game-CLI-cpp

-A simple multiple-choice quiz game written in C++.
-The program displays questions with four options, accepts player input, checks correctness, and calculates a final score.
-Each question is represented using a `Questions` class, while the overall game flow is handled by a `GameManager`.
-This project demonstrates object-oriented programming in C++, including classes, vectors, and basic input/output handling.
+A simple quiz game written in C++.
+The program displays multiple-choice questions, receives user input, checks the answer, and shows the final score.
+Questions is stored in a Questions class, while game flow is managed by a GameManager class.
+The project demonstrates basic OOP concepts in C++, including classes, vectors, dynamic question handling.
 ---

 ## **Features**